 7. University of Pennsylvania

-As one of the world’s top medical engineering institutions, Penn’s Bioengineering Department offers two undergraduate programs relevant to medical engineering: a Bachelor of Science in Engineering in Bioengineering and a Bachelor of Applied Science in Medical Science.
-The first two years of the two programs are identical, giving students enough time to determine which path to pursue.
+Penn’s Bioengineering Department offers two undergraduate degree options relevant to medical engineering: a Bachelor of Science in Engineering in Bioengineering and a Bachelor of Applied Science in Biomedical Science.
+The two degrees have the same requirements for the first two years, and students may switch between the programs after admission.

-Hopefully, this article on the best medical engineering schools in the world was informative & insightful.
-If you are interested in knowing more about information like this, check out the Available Programs for International Students
+Hopefully, this article on medical engineering schools around the world was informative and insightful.
+For more information, check out the Available Programs for International Students!

 About the Author: Hyun Lee